Pearson correlation coefficient: Naming and history

 It was developed by Karl Pearson from a related idea introduced by Francis Galton in the 1880s, and for which the mathematical formula was derived and published by Auguste Bravais in 1844.
 (Note: As early as 1877, Galton was using the term "reversion" and the symbol "r" for what would become "regression".)
 The naming of the coefficient is thus an example of Stigler's Law.

 Intuitive explanation

-The correlation coefficient can be derived by considering the cosine of the angle between two points representing the two sets of x and y co-ordinate data.
-This expression is therefore a number between -1 and 1 and is equal to unity when all the points lie on a straight line.
+The peak of the blue cosine curve is at zero.
+The curve falls off as angle increases and is zero at a right angle (π/2).

+The correlation coefficient can be derived by shifting the x and y data values so they each have zero average over the population of n individuals, collecting each data set to form the coordinates of an n-dimensional vector, and computing the cosine between these two vector directions.
+When the angle between the vectors is near zero, then the cosine is near one, indicating a high correlation.
+When the angle between them is near a right angle, then the cosine is near zero.
+The absolute lack of correlation is then called "orthogonality" corresponding to perpendicularity of the vectors from x and y data.
+Further, when the vectors point in nearly opposite directions, the cosine is near minus one.
+This case is anticorrelation.

+The formulas below may be derived from the dot product and length formulas for vectors.

 Definition

 Pearson's correlation coefficient is the covariance of the two variables divided by the product of their standard deviations.
-The form of the definition involves a "product moment", that is, the mean (the first moment about the origin) of the product of the mean-adjusted random variables; hence the modifier product-moment in the name.
+The formal definition involves a "product moment", that is, the mean (the first moment about the origin) of the product of the mean-adjusted random variables.